MikeRogers0/show-when-this/README.md

 end
 ```

-The include it in your `application.js`
+Then include it in your `application.js`

 ```js
 //= require show-when-this